Tennis great Maria Sharapova retires, says goodbye to sport that made her an icon

 "How do you leave behind the only life you’ve ever known?
-How do you walk away from the courts you’ve trained on since you were a little girl, the game that you love — one which brought you untold tears and unspeakable joys—a sport where you found a family, along with fans who rallied behind you for more than 28 years?" she wrote.
+How do you walk away from the courts you’ve trained on since you were a little girl, the game that you love — one which brought you untold tears and unspeakable joys — a sport where you found a family, along with fans who rallied behind you for more than 28 years?"
+Sharapova, 32, wrote.

 "I’m new to this, so please forgive me.
 Tennis — I’m saying goodbye."